Cowoop/cowspa3/help/source/migration.rst

 Yes.
 But HubOps is primarily hosts only platform.

-For events - will there be a way of publicising these on the website - when will this happen?
+For events - will there be a way of publishing these on the website - when will this happen?
 ---------------------------------------------------------------------------------------------
 No. <Simon> for further questions.